bitrix24/b24sdk-examples/js/06-nuxt-ui-bp-activity/content/activities/ar/PublicRelations.md

   - 'badge_3'
 avatar: '/activities/PublicRelations.webp'
 ---
-# تعليمات لاستخدام وتكوين إجراء "العلاقات العامة"
+# Instruction for Using and Configuring the "Public Relations" Action

-## وصف الإجراء
+## Action Description

-## **تكوين إجراء "العلاقات العامة"**
+## **Configuring the "Public Relations" Action"**

-### 1: الوصول إلى مصمم سير العمل
+### 1: Access the Workflow Designer
-- سجل الدخول إلى حساب Bitrix24 الخاص بك.
+- Log in to your Bitrix24 account.
-- انتقل إلى **CRM** > **الأتمتة** > **عمليات الأعمال**.
+- Navigate to **CRM** > **Automation** > **Business Processes**.
-- انقر على **إنشاء عملية أعمال** أو حدد عملية موجودة لتعديلها.
+- Click on **Create Business Process** or select an existing one to edit.

-### 2: إضافة إجراء العلاقات العامة
+### 2: Add the Public Relations Action
-- في مصمم سير العمل، اسحب وأسقط إجراء **العلاقات العامة** من قائمة الإجراءات المتاحة.
+- In the Workflow Designer, drag and drop the **Public Relations** action from the list of available actions.
-- ضع الإجراء في المكان الذي تريد أن يحدث فيه في سير العمل الخاص بك.
+- Position the action where you want it to occur in your workflow.

-### 3: تكوين الإجراء
+### 3: Configure the Action
-- مراقبة الوسائط:
+- Media Monitoring:
-  - حدد الكلمات الرئيسية أو العبارات التي تريد مراقبتها.
+  - Specify the keywords or phrases to monitor.
-  - اختر قنوات الوسائط (مثل وسائل التواصل الاجتماعي، وسائل الإعلام) لتتبعها.
+  - Choose the media channels (e.g., social media, news outlets) to track.
-- توزيع البيانات الصحفية:
+- Press Release Distribution:
-  - قم بتحميل قالب البيانات الصحفية الخاص بك.
+  - Upload your press release template.
-  - اختر وسائل الإعلام أو قوائم الاتصال للتوزيع.
+  - Select the media outlets or contact lists for distribution.
-- إدارة الأزمات:
+- Crisis Management:
-  - حدد المحفزات لوضع الأزمة (مثل عتبة المشاعر السلبية).
+  - Define the triggers for crisis mode (e.g., negative sentiment threshold).
-  - قم بإعداد ردود تلقائية أو تنبيهات لفريق العلاقات العامة الخاص بك.
+  - Set up automated responses or alerts for your PR team.
-- التواصل مع أصحاب المصلحة:
+- Stakeholder Communication:
-  - أنشئ قوالب للتحديثات أو التقارير الدورية.
+  - Create templates for regular updates or reports.
-  - قم بجدولة التحديثات التلقائية لإرسالها إلى أصحاب المصلحة.
+  - Schedule automatic updates to be sent to stakeholders.

-### 4: حفظ وتفعيل
+###  4: Save and Activate
-- راجع إعداداتك للتأكد من تكوين كل شيء بشكل صحيح.
+- Review your settings to ensure everything is configured correctly.
-- انقر على **حفظ** ثم **تفعيل** لجعل إجراء العلاقات العامة نشطًا في سير العمل الخاص بك.
+- Click **Save** and then **Activate** to make the Public Relations action live in your workflow.